-For more information about teaching, learning and assessment on this course, please see the single honours course pages for Creative Writing and Illustration.
+For more information about teaching, learning and assessment on this course, please see the single honours course pages for Creative Writing BA (Hons) and Illustration BA (Hons).

 Both these subject areas are ‘practice-based’, and you learn primarily through ‘doing’.
 Their interests and preoccupations are highly complementary and studying them as Joint Honours is therefore full of possibility.
 In your final year, there is the opportunity to produce a piece of work that showcases your development in both subject areas: for example, you might both write the text and produce the illustrations for a proposed book.
 In today’s world of multimedia communication and publishing, illustrators and writers work together in a multitude of contexts and, in addition, the transferable skills that they need also open up possibilities for careers in other, very diverse employment sectors.

 Creative Writing aims to nurture your confidence as a writer and to support your development as a critical and skilful analyst of your own and others’ writing.
 Throughout, you will be immersed in intellectual issues informing the discipline and practices of writing and learn to place your own writing within contexts of published work.
 You will develop expertise in commercial practice (writing for magazines, reviewing, scriptwriting, editing) and understanding of publishing and marketing processes alongside working towards your own creative development.

 You will work with published writers, professional publishers and editors with a variety of specialisms including poetry, travel writing, writing for the screen, writing fiction, writing for performance, writing for children, feature writing, blogging and copy writing.
 Your development and achievements will be assessed by means of a wide variety of writing ‘tasks.’
 In your third year, you will undertake a major writing project of your choice, mentored by members of the course team, alongside participating in a range of activity designed to support you to prepare for progression once you have graduated.